|

 asked to build a couple o f

 prototype chalet tables using it.
 The wood is particularly good quality.
+The grain is very straight and there is some

 very nice figuring in some of the wood with pleasant caramel shading.
+These tables were simple designs but, every

 once in a while, it is nice just to make something that is